maglet/uw-r-workshops/README.md

 8/20 | Biocommons Lounge (110C)| Tobin Magle and Sarah Stevens 8/27 | Biocommons Lounge (110C)| Tobin Magle and Sarah Stevens

-# Registration for the Spring 2019 workshops is full.
+# Fall 2019: Workshops and Open Coding Lab
+We'll be holding an expanded R workshop series AND Open Coding Lab Fall 2019.
+The workshops will be held **Fridays 10am -12 pm** in Steenbock Computer classroom 105.
+Open Coding lab will be held **Tuesdays from 2:30 pm to 4:30 pm** in the Biocommons Lounge.

+## Stay in the know.
-Feel free to join the waitlist using the registration links below.
-If you would like to join our listserve to be kept up to date on new workshops for Summer and Fall 2019, email join-rds-r-workshops@lists.wisc.edu.
+Join our listserve to be kept up to date on new workshops and changes to the Open Coding Lab schedule by emailing join-rds-r-workshops@lists.wisc.edu.
+You will be automatically added to the list

-# R workshops for researchers
+## R workshops for researchers
 UW-Madison libraries are offering R programming Workshops on R programming for researchers.
 The intended audience is anyone at the univerity who is working with tabular research data (including graduate students, faculty, research staff, and undergraduate researchers) and would like to learn how to automate data processing using the R programming language.
 The content is based heavily on the R Ecology Data Carpentry content, but will cover useful skills for anyone working with tabular data.
 Later sessions go beyone the Data Carpentry Lessons to cover how to use git version control within R Studio and writing reproducible reports using RMarkdown.

 ## Prerequisites